 Data visualization can help identify outliers.
 You can identify outliers by looking at the values far away from the plot.
 For example, the highlighted value (X1, max=100) in Figure 4 could be an outlier.
 However, in my opinion, you should never label an observation as an outlier unless you have a strong scientific or practical reason to do so.

 Data visualization is crucial to building robust and unbiased models.
 Boxplots are one of the easiest and most informative ways of visualizing the data in DataPandit.
-Data visualization can be a very useful tool to spot outliers.
-It can also help to finalize the data pre-treatments for building robust models.
+Boxplots can be a very useful tool for spotting outliers, and understanding the skewness in the data.
+Additionally, they can also help to finalize the data pre-treatments for building robust models.

 Need multivariate data analysis software?
 Apply here to obtain free access to our analytics solutions for research and training purposes!